MikroElektronika/mikrosdk_click_v2/clicks/nfcextend/README.md

 ## Examples Description

-> This example showcases how to configure and use the NFC Extend click.
-The click is an NFC tag interface which uses the I2C serial interface and an RF link interface in order to communicate.
+> This example showcases how to configure and use the NFC Extend Click.
+The Click is an NFC tag interface which uses the I2C serial interface and an RF link interface in order to communicate.
   The example requires the ST25 NFC Tap application which can be downloaded to your phone.